JornC/java-messaging/README.md

 java-messaging
 ==============

-Messaging interface and implementation for various messaging protocols
+Messaging (chat) interface and implementation for various messaging protocols